axiom-data-science/portal-docs/overview.rst

 .. note::
 	All THREDDS servers have a bandwidth limit, and it will not allow you to download more than the cap in one go.
 So you won't be able to download 1 Tb of data with a single request.
 If you need a lot of data, you will need to break up your requests to download the dataset incrementally (e.g., try downloading half a variable first, then the second half, or one variable at a time, etc.).

+For more details, please see the :ref:`download-using-opendap-how-to` page.

 WMS
 ---